 - 1. It is required that all Judges use an experienced Judge's Assistant together with a writer who may be supplied on request by the organizers (subject to availability).
 Judges who do not provide qualified Assistants will be excluded. - 2.
 All Judges should obtain and study copies of all contestants' Free Programmes before flying of the programme is started. - 3.
-A Judge may only reconsider his marks so long as his score sheet is still in his possession.
-After it is signed and handed in, it comes under the jurisdiction of the International Jury. - 4.
-The preliminary flights by non-competing pilots (CIVA 1.1.8.) will be marked exactly as if they were competitors; bearing in mind that the purpose of these flights is so that the first competing pilot who follows them shall not be penalized by receiving an unduly low 'anchor' mark. - 5.
+A Judge may only reconsider his marks so long as his score sheet is still in his possession or if asked to do so at the request of the Chief Judge.
+Once entered into the scoring system, the scoring sheet comes under the jurisdiction of the International Jury.
+The judge himself must sign off any changes on the score sheet. - 4.
+The preliminary flights by non-competing pilots (CIVA 1.1.7.4) will be marked exactly as if they were competitors; bearing in mind that the purpose of these flights is so that the first competing pilot who follows them shall not be penalized by receiving an unduly low 'anchor' mark. - 5.
 It is strongly recommended that the Judges record remarks on the score sheets. - 6.
-Judges shall not keep or make reference to a flight order sheet, whilst on the judging line.
+Judges shall not keep or make reference to a flight order sheet, or communicate to third parties by means of cell phone, radio, etc whilst on the judging line or during breaks/lunches.
+Failure to adhere to this instruction may lead to expulsion from the judging line.